The most common mistakes in GenAI adoption

 Nowadays, finding people to work in a store may look easy, but keeping them is a hard task.

-One of the biggest problems for organizations is the difficulty to anticipate workload along time, which may frequently cause either overwork or idle time.
+One of the biggest problems for organizations is the difficulty in anticipating workload over time, which may frequently cause either overwork or idle time.
 This invariably leads to low retention rates, with a strong negative impact on productivity.

-Store managers have long devoted considerable effort to managing its store-based staff.
+Store managers have long devoted considerable effort to managing their store-based staff.
 However, they have performed it in a decentralized and unstructured way.

-Drawing a schedule, it’s an iterative task that store managers face frequently: forecast the demand, consider staff availability, functions, and needs to make the distribution of tasks while respecting legal restrictions.
+Drawing a schedule is an iterative task that store managers face frequently: forecast the demand, consider staff availability, functions, and needs to make the distribution of tasks while respecting legal restrictions.

 These empirical approaches are typically unsuccessful in tackling the aforementioned retention and productivity issues.